 "The Village Wedding" by Sir Samuel Luke FildesWedding Vow in Poetry: ‘Walk With Me’ by Amy Foreman The Society September 20, 2017 Beauty, Culture, Poetry 12 Comments Walk with me, though both of us May wonder where we go.
 Talk with me, explore, discuss The things we may not know.
 Sit with me, through anxious hours Of waiting and of pain.
 Stay with me, to share what’s ours In sunshine and in rain.
 Look at me and see beyond What all the world can see.
 Touch me, knowing I’ll respond With warm felicity.
 Love with me, when times are hard And laughter wants to die.
 Hold my heart with fond regard More, as the years go by.
 Walk and talk and sit and stay And look and touch and love.
 With me, make each passing day Our blessing from above.
 Amy Foreman hails from the southern Arizona desert, where she homesteads with her husband and seven children.
 She has enjoyed teaching both English and Music at the college level, but is now focused on home-schooling her children, gardening, farming, and writing.
-Her blog is theoccasionalcaesura.wordpress.com Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+Her blog is theoccasionalcaesura.wordpress.com NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 12 Responses Father Richard Libby September 20, 2017 Bravo!!!!
 Reply Amy Foreman September 20, 2017 Thanks, Father Richard!
 Reply David Hollywood September 20, 2017 Lovely.
 Well done.
 Reply Amy Foreman September 20, 2017 Appreciate it, David!
 Reply William Ruleman September 20, 2017 I join Father Libby and Mr. Hollywood in lauding this lyrical and direct wedding vow.
 Reply Amy Foreman September 20, 2017 Thank you so much, William!
 Reply David Watt September 21, 2017 This is a touching poem which perfectly describes the challenges and joys of marriage.
 Well done Amy!
 Reply Amy Foreman September 22, 2017 Thank you for those kind remarks, David.
 Reply Satyananda Sarangi September 22, 2017 Greetings Amy ma’am 🙂 Every time that I read your poems, I am delighted.
 The poem is a perfect example of promises made to one’s beloved.
 The effect of ‘I Think I Like You Better Now’ still resonates in my mind.
 Regards Reply Amy Foreman September 22, 2017 Your comment made me smile, Satyananda.
 I am touched that you remember ‘I Think I Like You Better Now” . . .
 Thanks for brightening my day!
 Reply James Sale October 3, 2017 Very beautiful, very delightful – a true poem.
 Well done.
 Reply Amy Foreman October 17, 2017 Thank you, James!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.